mike-jianxin-mo/blog/_posts/2021-11-12-mage-Layout-Basic.md

 ### Understanding Layout
 Layout means page layout, it is used for the result page class.

+### Layout activive
+- Header
+  default_head_blocks

+- Page Layout
+  -   To make layout changes available on every page, modify the default.xml file.
+  - To add layout changes to a specific page, use a layout file that corresponds to the page’s path.
+For example, changes to the app/code/Vendor/Module/view/frontend/layout/catalog_product_view.xml page are loaded on the product details page.

 ### The default page structure: Default.xml
 - Basic Layout file: default.xml
+  To make layout changes available on every page, modify the default.xml file.

   All the global layout updates should be put here.
 Such as the Facebook pixel, Google Tag Manager, ... ...

 - This is a 3columns layout.